kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 `.model().attributes()`

 Calling `collection.model(...)` should always ensure that the model gets an appropriate id according to its position in the parent collection.

+The parser should pretty much work as described above.
+However it needs real-life testing to see how well it holds up!

 ## Marshalling a pipe value